 The Static Pressure screen indicates the current static pressure plus provides the fields that can be edited to set the Static Pressure Control limits and the wind delay.
 The open and close Inlet Relays respond as required to keep the static pressure within the Control limits while in the Power Mode and the open and close Tunnel Curtain Relays do the same to control the static pressure during the Tunnel Mode.
-If it is not desired to control the static pressure during the Tunnel Mode, the high control limit in the Tunnel Mode must be edited to be .00.
-Static Pressure Control w/ Tunnel Curtain during Power Mode-If in the Power Mode, there is inadequate inlet area to keep the static pressure within the high control limits, the Tunnel Curtain will open to give additional air inlet area.
+If it is not desired to control the static pressure Control w/ Tunnel Curtain during Power Mode-If in the Power Mode, there is inadequate inlet area to keep the static pressure within the high control limits, the Tunnel Curtain will open to give additional air inlet area.
 The Inlets are given continuous open signals as the Tunnel Curtain takes over the responsibility of controlling the static pressure.
 The static pressure has to be above the high Static Pressure Control limit continuously for one minute with 3 or more Fans running for this to happen.
 Responsibility for Static Pressure Control is passed back to the Inlets as soon as there are fewer than 3 Fans running or the Tunnel Curtain cannot bring the static pressure back into the control range (while closing) from the low side.
-The static pressure has to be below the low Static Pressure Control limit continuously for one minute for this to happen.
+The static pressure has to be above the high static pressure Control range (while closing) for one minute for this to happen.